 As for building a timber-framed bed, no carpentry job could be easier.
 Simply join the corners together with galvanized nails or screws.
 I used 1 ½-inch nails for my thin pine-framed beds, and 4-inch screws for my thicker hemlock models.
 Although corner posts are commonly used for raised beds, I have not found them necessary.

 Of course, flowers love raised beds as much as vegetables do.
-I always plant zinnias in the long central beds of my kitchen garden; they attract the bees and butterflies necessary for pollinating my crops and provide beautiful bouquets for indoor enjoyment.
+I always plant zinnias in the long central beds of my kitchen garden; they attract the bees and butterflies necessary for pollinating my crops.
+They also provide beautiful bouquets for indoor enjoyment.

-Raised bed gardens mean that you get to garden in perfect soil.
+A raised bed lets you garden in perfect soil.
 By “perfect,” I mean soil which is fertile, well-draining, and free of rocks and weeds.
 My own veggies flourish in equal parts top soil, composted manure, and sand.
 These components were mixed and delivered by a local farm.
 I’ve known other gardeners who fill their beds with packaged mixtures obtained from the garden center or hardware store.

 To insure ongoing fertility from year to year, and to avoid the need to purchase additional soil to refill the beds as settling occurs, I top my beds off each fall with shredded leaves.
 As the leaves decompose over winter, they add vital nutrients to the soil, and improve its water-retention.

 Soil in a raised bed does not become compacted.
 Why?
 Because it is never walked upon.
-Unencumbered by hard clumps of soil or rocks, root vegetables like carrots and parsnips grow straight and long; beets, turnips and onions (that’s my beloved ‘Copra’ above) grow into the beautiful globes depicted on their seed packets.
+Unencumbered by rocks or hard clumps of soil, root vegetables like carrots and parsnips grow straight and long.
+Beets, turnips and onions (that’s my beloved ‘Copra’ above) grow into the beautiful globes depicted on their seed packets.